 Malta gained its independence in 1964.
 Germany and Malta have maintained diplomatic relations since 1965.
 Malta has been an EU member state since 1 May 2004.

 The country has a very open market economy and Germany is one of its most important economic and trading partners.
-Some 60 German companies currently operate in Malta, including many manufacturing companies that serve international markets.
-At the end of 2017, German direct investment in Malta stood at approximately 13.5 billion euros.
-In 2018, bilateral trade volume between Malta and Germany increased by around 4% to 440 million euros as regards imports, while Maltese exports to Germany rose by 4.5% to 421 million euros.
+Some 50-60 German companies currently operate in Malta, including many manufacturing companies that serve international markets.
+German direct investment in Malta stood at 23 billion euro at the end of 2018.
+The largest percentage comes from financial services but it is manufacturing industries that are providing the most jobs, including Playmobil, as well as technical service industries such as Lufthansa Technik and Oil Tanking.

 The German-Maltese Circle has fostered cultural relations between Malta and Germany since 1962.
 It offers language classes and organises events such as exhibitions, film screenings and concerts, thus filling the gap caused by the absence of a Goethe-Institut in the country.